Simon Higgins

 Simon Higgins is an Australian screenwriter and author of books for young adults, born in 1958 in England.
-He arrived in Australia in 1963 after first living in Nigeria, Africa.
+He arrived in Australia in 1963 after first living in Nigeria.

 Career

-Originally a police officer then private investigator in Adelaide, South Australia, working predominantly on homicide cases, he turned to writing in 1998.
+Originally a police officer then private investigator in Adelaide, South Australia, working predominantly on homicide cases, Higgins turned to writing in 1998.

-To date he has had 12 novels published, often combining the crime, speculative fiction and historical adventure genres.
+He has published 12 novels, often combining the crime, speculative fiction and historical adventure genres.
 His works have been divided between Random House, the Hachette Group and Pulp Fiction Press.
 His short stories have also been published by Pan Macmillan/Ford Street Publishing.

-His debut novel, Doctor Id, published in Australia 1998, subsequently released in Italy and serialised in Japan, was listed as a 1999 Notable Book of the Year by the Children's Book Council of Australia.
+His debut novel, Doctor Id, was published in Australia in 1998, and subsequently released in Italy and serialised in Japan.
+It was listed as a 1999 Notable Book of the Year by the Children's Book Council of Australia.

-Higgins’ second novel, Thunderfish was also listed as a 2000 Notable Book by the CBCA.
+Higgins' second novel, Thunderfish, was also listed as a 2000 Notable Book by the CBCA.

 One of the sequels to Thunderfish, titled Under No Flag, was shortlisted for a Ned Kelly Crime Writing Award in 2002.

-In 2007 Higgins won a Fellowship of Australian Writers (FAW) National Literary Award for an unpublished novel about historical Asia.
+In 2007, Higgins won a Fellowship of Australian Writers (FAW) National Literary Award for an unpublished novel about historical Asia.